-The Fund intends to qualify as a RIC under federal income tax law.
+The Fund intends to maintain its status as a RIC under federal income tax law.
 As a RIC, the Fund will generally not be subject to federal corporate income taxes, provided that it distributes out to Shareholders its taxable income and gain each year.
 To qualify for treatment as a RIC, the Fund must meet three important tests each year.